 We get asked this question all the time, what are the best dump trucks?
 Or what’s the most popular dump truck brand?
-To help answer those questions we’ve put together a guide of the best dump trucks manufacturers in the United States.
+To help answer those questions we’ve put together a guide of the best dump truck manufacturers in the United States.

 Here’s a list of the 8 most popular dump truck brands in America.
 Listed 8 through 1.
 Scroll down to see which truck brand is #1.